EXPLORE THE POWER OF PLAY AT MSI’S PREMIERE OF BRICK BY BRICK

 Guests will also see futuristic LEGO structures, constructed by global architecture firms, in response to predicted challenges our cities will face—including rising populations, climate change, water scarcity and more.
 Participating firms include SOM of Chicago, Adjaye Associates of London, Kengo Kuma and Associates of Tokyo, and others.

-The exhibit opens March 10, 2016 and will run through February 2017.
+The exhibit opens March 10, 2016.
 It will require an additional, timed-entry ticket ($9 for adults and $7 for kids ages 3-11), included in Explorer ticket packages.